rosasalberto/mil/README.md

 ### Features

-The overall implementation tries to be user-friendly as possible.
-That's why most of it constructed on top of [sklearn](https://scikit-learn.org/) and [tensorflow.keras](tensorflow.org/api_docs/python/tf/keras).
+The overall implementation tries to be as much user-friendly as possible.
+That's why most of it is constructed on top of [sklearn](https://scikit-learn.org/) and [tensorflow.keras](tensorflow.org/api_docs/python/tf/keras).

 - [mil.data](#data)
 - [mil.bag_representation](#bag_representation)